hugocosme/hugocosme/README.md

 Experienced Infrastructure and DevOps Engineer with over 13 years of expertise in Operating Systems, Open Source platforms, and modern technologies such as Containers, Automation, and CI/CD pipelines.

-Currently expanding my skills in Software Development and Testing with a focus on Node.js, Cypress, Python, and Playwright — leveraging a solid background in Cloud Computing and DevOps.
+Currently expanding my skills in Software Development and Testing with a focus on **Go, Python, Node.js, Cypress, and Playwright** — leveraging a solid background in Cloud Computing and DevOps.

 ---